How should departments submit cash or check deposits to the University?

-Departments that are delivering deposits in person should place them in the secure drop box located outside of the Student Business Services office at A1500 University Center.
+Departments that are delivering deposits in person should place them in the secure drop box located outside of the Office of Student Finance at A1500 University Center.
 Deposits should include a completed Departmental Deposit Form or, for OMNI AR/Billing Auxiliary Invoice payments, a copy of the Auxiliary Invoice (invoice IDs beginning “AUX”).
-Cash, checks, and money orders should be secured in a University approved tamper-resistant deposit bag before being placed into the Drop Box.
+Cash, checks, and money orders should be secured in a university-approved tamper-resistant deposit bag before being placed into the drop box.

 Departments that use armored car pickup services may continue to employ these services, sending completed departmental deposit forms and required backup to ctl-Deposits@fsu.edu.